-David was elected to the board in 2017 following various roles within Nuffield including Chair of Nuffield NSW from 2014-2016, Vice Chair Nuffield NSW in 2013 and Chair of the Nuffield National Conference Committee in 2015.
-David and his wife Heidi are partners in a collaborative farming venture ‘AgoodCo Farm’, a broadacre grain farm in Southern NSW growing canola, wheat, barley and legumes.
-David is Managing Director in this collaborative operation with his three brothers and partners.
+David was elected to the board in 2017 following his role as Chair of Nuffield NSW and Chair of the National Conference Committee in 2015.
+David and wife Heidi are partners in a collaborative farming venture ‘AgoodCo Farm’, a broadacre grain farm growing canola, wheat, barley and legumes.
+He is Managing Director in the operation with three brothers and partners.
 They also provide contract services, operate a grain freight business and manufacture products to improve farm safety and efficiency.
-David is a 2010 Scholar who studied responsible pesticide application to maximise uptake and minimise losses.
-In 2012, David completed the Worshipful Company of Farmers (WCF) Advanced Agricultural Business Management course.
+A 2010 Scholar, David studied responsible pesticide application to maximise uptake and minimise losses.
+In 2012, David completed the Worshipful Company of Farmers (WCF) Advanced Agricultural Business Management course in the UK.
 David also serves on the Lockhart Ag Bureau and the Osborne Fire Brigade Local Committees in Executive positions and is a member of the SMARTtrain Advisory Committee.

-Jane Bennett is the Managing Director and CEO of ASX listed company TasFoods Ltd. Headquartered in Launceston TasFoods is a growing branded food business marketing premium Tasmanian food products under The Tasmanian Food Company master brand.
-Jane has over 20 years of experience in vertically integrated food businesses working in the UK and Tasmania.
-She has extensive experience in regional provenance branding serving for over 10 years on the Brand Tasmania Council and 6 years as Chair of the Tasmanian Food Industry Council.
-In 2008 Jane did a Nuffield Farming Scholarship studying the Role of Regionality in the Marketing and Branding of Food.
-Jane has worked as a Non Executive Director in a number of companies that currently include Food Innovation Australia Ltd and Nuffield Australia.
-Previous board positions include the Australian Broadcasting Corporation, CSIRO, Tasmanian Ports Corporation, Van Diemen’s Land Company and Australian Farm Institute.
+Jane Bennett is the MD and CEO of ASX listed company TasFoods Ltd. Jane has over 20 years of experience in vertically integrated food businesses working in the UK and Tasmania.
+She has experience in regional provenance branding serving for over ten years on the Brand Tasmania Council and six years as Chair of the Tasmanian Food Industry Council.
+In 2008 Jane studied the role of regionality in the marketing and branding of food for her scholarship.
+Jane has worked as a Non Executive Director in a number of companies that currently include Food Innovation Australia.
+Previous board positions include the ABC, CSIRO, Tasmanian Ports Corporation, Van Diemen’s Land Company and Australian Farm Institute.
 Jane was named 2010 Tasmanian Telstra Business Woman of the Year, 1997 Australian ABC Rural Woman of the Year, 1998 Regional Development winner in the Young Australian of the Year Award and 1994 Tasmanian Rural Achiever of the Year.

 Donald McGauchie, AO

 Donald McGauchie was appointed to the Nuffield Board in 2013 as a special skills external Director.
-Donald is Chairman of Nufarm Limited, Chairman of Australian Agricultural Co.
-Ltd (AACo), Chairman of the Australian Wool Testing Authority (AWTA) and a Director of GrainCorp Limited.
-His previous roles with public companies include Chairman of Telstra Corporation Limited, Deputy Chairman of Ridley Corporation Limited, Director of National Foods Limited, Chairman of Woolstock, Chairman of the Victorian Rural Finance Corporation (statutory corporation), and also President of the National Farmers Federation.
+Donald is Chairman of Nufarm Limited, the Australian Agricultural Co (AACo) and the Australian Wool Testing Authority (AWTA).
+His previous roles with public companies include Chairman of Telstra, Deputy Chairman of Ridley Corporation, Director of National Foods, Chairman of Woolstock, Chairman of the Victorian Rural Finance Corporation (statutory corporation), and also President of the National Farmers Federation.
 During 2011 he retired as a member of the Reserve Bank Board.
-In 2001 Donald McGauchie was named the Rabobank Agribusiness Leader of the Year, was later awarded the Centenary Medal for services to Australian society through agriculture and business.
+In 2001 Donald was named the Rabobank Agribusiness Leader of the Year, was later awarded the Centenary Medal for services to Australian society through agriculture and business.
 In 2004, Donald was appointed an Officer of the Order of Australia.

 Damien was elected to the board in 2018.
 He and his wife Jess, along with his family, run a mixed farming business in the South East and Fleurieu Peninsula regions of South Australia.
 Production includes cropping, hay, irrigated fodder and pasture seeds, wool, lambs, cattle and vineyards.
 Damien has served as secretary and chairman of the Nuffield SA branch, was on a sub-committee for the 2011 Nuffield International Conference and sat on the national relationships committee.
 He has also been involved in state and national selection panels.
 Damien was awarded his scholarship in 2007 and studied water use efficiency and prescription livestock feeding.
 Locally, he has been heavily involved in sporting bodies as a player, administrator and coach over many years.